 Finally, before you serve the soup you may want to skim any impurities from the chicken off the top.

-- 900 g (2 lb) chicken breast cut into bite sized pieces
+- 900 g (2 lb) chicken breasts cut into bite sized pieces

 - 1000 ml (4 cups) chicken stock or broth